Glossary of Terminology

 A non-sulphur vulcanising agent for natural rubber and some types of synthetic rubber.
 One trade name is Dicup.

 Also known as extrudate swell or Barus effect, is a common phenomenon in polymer processing.
-Die swell occurs in instances of polymer extrusion, in which a stream of polymeric material is forced through a die, a specialized tool in manufacturing to shape or cut polymeric materials.
-Die swell is an instance where a polymer stream is compressed by entrance into a die and is followed by a partial recovery or "swell" back to the former shape and volume of the polymer after exiting the die, hence the term die swell.
+Die swell occurs in instances of polymer extrusion.
+A stream of polymeric material is forced through a die.
+Die swell is where a polymer stream is compressed by entrance into a die and is followed by a partial recovery or "swell" back to the former shape and volume of the polymer after exiting the die.

 Another name for diolefin.